bitcoinfo/bitcoin-history/pgp-and-me/index.md

 ---
 layout: page
-title: PGP and ME
+title: Hands-on PGP -Starter Pack.
+Practical Cypherpunk Fundamentals.
-description: On verifying PGP Signatures, BitcoinTalk Escrow, Phil Zimmerman, Various Apps and Resourses. —[pull-requests welcome]
+description: On Verifying PGP Signatures, BitcoinTalk Escrow, Phil Zimmerman, Various Apps and Resourses. —[pull-requests welcome]
 image: https://i.imgur.com/danqZLd.png
 hide_description: true
 ---

-This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin activities.
+This page is the result of me figuring out how to make PGP a part of my life, for BitcoinTalk escrow, and other Bitcoin related activities.

 ```
 pull-requests-welcome